puppetlabs/puppet-docs/source/puppet/4.9/services_agent_windows.markdown

 > **Note:** Running 32-bit Puppet agent on a 64-bit Windows system is now deprecated.
 Update your Puppet installation to the 64-bit platform.

-Not all operating systems can manage the same resources with Puppet; some resource types are OS-specific, and others may have OS-specific features.
+Not all operating systems can manage the same resources with Puppet; some resource types are OS-specific, and others have OS-specific features.
 See the [resource type reference][] for details.

 ## Puppet agent's run environment